myworldbox/projectteam33/README.md

 # Abstract

 This page is created to facilicate the code sharing for the final year project of team 33.
 Our final year project is to create a home security system with Raspberry Pi 4.
-'original py' contains raw file.
-'modified py' contains changed file.

 # Object Detection on Raspberry Pi 4 Demo
 https://www.youtube.com/watch?v=JbwCFq9HifU&feature=youtu.be